 Another former bank building, on Freyung, serves a different purpose: the former headquarters of the Österreichische Creditanstalt für Handel und Gewerbe was converted into an art exhibition space in 1989.
 The Bank Austria Kunstforum – named after its main sponsor – focuses on modern art and its forerunners.
 New works from around the world are presented in the former vault on the basement floor.
 Celebrated Viennese architect Otto Wagner designed the building at Hohenstaufengasse 3 for the Österreichische Länderbank in 1881.
 It was the first modern bank building in Vienna, and at the time the design was revolutionary.
 Today, it houses the Federal Chancellery.

 Some banks in Vienna are still used as banks, and the most beautiful example is the Austrian Post Savings Bank.
 The headquarters of this bank, founded in 1883, was built a stone’s throw from the Ringstrasse between 1904 and 1906 according to plans drawn up by Otto Wagner.
 Alongside Wagner’s Church of St. Leopold it is counted as a key work of European modernist architecture and fin de siècle Vienna.
-Its facade is composed of weather resistant granite and marble slabs, and aluminum, a new material at the time, was used inside and out.
+Its facade is composed of weather resistant granite and marble slabs, and aluminium, a new material at the time, was used inside and out.
 The railings and decorative figures on the roof are made from the rust-free metal, as are the door mountings and heating vents in the cashiers’ hall.
-Interior design for the bank – including furniture – was also masterminded by Wagner.
+The interior design including furniture was also masterminded by Wagner.
 The archive of the impressive Jugendstil building contains the original plans as well as the first savings book issued by the royal and imperial post savings bank – for Emperor Franz Joseph I. In the small banking hall, the Museum Wagner:Werk presents the story of the conceptual development and construction of this unique work of architecture.
 Meanwhile, the large banking hall is open to the public during the bank’s opening hours.

 - Park Hyatt Vienna, Am Hof 2, 1010 Vienna, www.vienna.park.hyatt.com